 9. Cybersecurity

-- Gain knowledge in network security, threat analysis, and risk management.
+- Understand network security, threat analysis, and risk management.

-- Learn about security certifications like CompTIA Security+ and ethical hacking.
+- Learn about certifications in cybersecurity (example: CompTIA Security+) and ethical hacking.

 10. Augmented Analytics

-- Explore concepts of machine learning, natural language processing (NLP), and business intelligence (BI).
+- Delve into the concepts of machine learning, natural language processing (NLP), and business intelligence (BI).

-- Learn how to use augmented analytics tools to extract insights from data.
+- Studying how to use augmented analytics tools to analyze date and extract insights from data.

 The Future of Software Development